hydrodynamicstability/statquotes/README.md

   - *Data Analysis:  What Can Be Learned from the Past 50 Years*.
 Wiley.

+- "If he wants to test this hypothesis, one in twenty, he cannot do it from the same data that gave him the clue.
+He must do another experiment all over again and then see if they alternate [i.e., the effect is reproduced].
+He did, and it didn't work."

+  - Richard P. Feynman (1963)

+  - The John Danz lectures, University of Washington, Seattle.  *The Meaning of It All:  Thoughts of a Citizen-Scientist* (Perseus Books, 1998).

 - "Classical mathematical statistics....seeks to interpret patterns as chance fluctuations.
 In its most rigid formulation, we decide upon models and hypotheses *before* seeing the data.
 Then we compute estimates and carry out tests of our assumptions.
 Classical statistics offers an antidote for some of the problems of magical thinking.
 However, as a description of what a real scientist does when confronting a real, rich data base, it seems as far off as a primitive ritual....none of the classical theories of statistics comes close to capturing what a real scientist does when exploring new data in a real scientific problem.
 All formal theories---Neyman-Pearson, decision-theoretic, Bayesian, Fisherian, and others---work with prespecified probability models."

   - Persi Diaconis (1985)